Val Thorens Ski Holidays

 Crèches in Val Thorens

-The ESF run two mini clubs - Le Montana for children from 3 to 17 months and Le Roc aged 18 months and over.
-The Piou Piou Club section of the ski school takes children from 3 years upwards.
+The ESF run two mini clubs – Le Montana for children from three to 17 months and Le Roc aged 18 months and over.
+The Piou Piou Club section of the ski school takes children from three years upwards.
 There are also a few private nanny companies in the resort if you don’t want to go through the ESF.

 Restaurants in Val Thorens

 Val Thorens ski resort has some good options on the mountain and off.
 However, if they aren’t to your liking you still have the entire Three Valleys to find somewhere for lunch.
-Near to 360 Bar, one of Val Thorens' après ski hotspots, there is Les Chalet du Thorens who serve up various choices of food including a great burger aptly named ‘McThorens’ and an amazing Asian restaurant called ‘WokSki’.
+Near 360 Bar, one of Val Thorens’ après ski hotspots, there is Les Chalet du Thorens which serves up various choices of food including a great burger aptly named ‘McThorens’ and an Asian restaurant called Wok Ski.
 A good place to visit in the resort is La Maison, a friendly brasserie that serves hearty fondue, raclette and great pizzas.

 Après Ski in Val Thorens

-Your two main après ski bars in Val Thorens are the famous Folie Douce and 360 Bar, both bars are worth a visit.
+Your two main après ski bars in Val Thorens are the famous Folie Douce and 360 Bar; both bars are worth a visit.
 360 tends to stay open a couple of hours longer than La Folie Douce if you want to spend a bit longer on the slopes.
-A great place to grab a beer after skiing down in resort is the Red Fox Pub near Les Balcones.
+A great place to grab a beer after skiing down to the resort is the Red Fox Pub near Les Balcons.
 If you’re looking for a nightclub to party until the early hours of the morning, then your best bets are Le Malaysia and Klub Summit.

 Non-Skiers

-For those who are fair weather skiers only, or for those who want to breathe the mountain air but not actually ski, there are better places to go than Val Thorens ski resort.
-That said, the village does boast a swimming pool and indoor tennis and squash courts although these do tend to get crowded at peak times.
+For those who are fair weather skiers, or for those who want to breathe the mountain air but not actually ski, there are better places to go than Val Thorens ski resort.
+That said, the village does boast a swimming pool, indoor tennis and squash courts although these do tend to get crowded at peak times.
 There are numerous shops and restaurants within the village itself and you can while away a good few hours in the pleasant bars and cafes.